AryanBhan/Password-Generator-API/README.md

 Welcome to the Password Generator API!
 This API allows you to generate strong passwords with specified lengths using Python Flask and jsonify.

-This is my first contribution.
+This is my first contribution to open source.

 ## API Endpoint